 An Ohio skilled nursing and assisted living operator now plans to wait until the COVID-19 vaccinations receive full federal approval before enforcing its inoculation mandate on employees after listening to staff concerns.

 “Our goals and expectations haven’t changed.
-We want all staff members, with the exception of people with appropriate medical and religious waivers, to be vaccinated,” said Mike Morely, vice president of operations at Continuing Healthcare Solutions.
+We want all staff members, with the exception of people with appropriate medical and religious waivers, to be vaccinated,” said Mark Morely, vice president of operations at Continuing Healthcare Solutions.

 “We know it’s the best way to assure safety in this continuing pandemic for the employees we need and value.
 We also believe that getting our staff vaccinated is part of our moral and ethical duty to protect the safety of the residents who have been entrusted in our care,” he added.